HDB BTO Defect Check Price in Singapore (2026): What It Really Costs

 It is a flat fee based on your flat type and the number of trips you book — never per defect or per hour.
 Whether we find five defects or fifty, the price is the same, so there is no incentive to pad the report.

-What is the difference between the 1-trip, 3-trip and 5-trip packages?
+What is the difference between the 1-trip, 3-trip and Post-Reno add-on?

 1-trip is the initial inspection and same-day report.
 3-trip adds the joint inspection with your Building Service Centre and a rectification review.
-5-trip adds a post-renovation inspection and a final review and handover, covering the full one-year Defects Liability Period.
+The Post-Reno add-on adds a post-renovation inspection and a final review and handover on top of the 3-trip package, covering the full one-year Defects Liability Period.

 Do I pay HDB anything to rectify the defects?